kserbouty/login-symfony/README.md

 ## Introduction

-Project management application started as an alternative of the Kanban system.
+Project management application centered around user stories.
+Provide a dashboard and task management for each iteration.

 ## Authors